-- 2. Recall that this concern is reflected in numerous resolutions of the United Nations General Assembly, such as Res.
-1 (I) of 24 January 1946; in the Final Document of the First Special Session of the United Nations General Assembly on Disarmament (SSOD-I), of 1978; as well as in the preamble of the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean of 1967; and in the preamble of the NPT of 1968; and in the preamble of the Treaty on the Prohibition of Nuclear - 3.
+- 1. Reiterate their concern over the existence of more than thirteen thousand nuclear weapons that pose an unacceptable threat to humankind, a danger that becomes more serious day by day. - Recall that this concern is reflected in numerous resolutions of the United Nations General Assembly, such as Res.
+1 (I) of 24 January 1946; in the Final Document of the First Special Session of the United Nations General Assembly on Disarmament (SSOD-I), of 1978; as well as in the preamble of the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean of 1967; and in the preamble of the NPT of 1968; and in the preamble of the Treaty on the Prohibition of Nuclear Weapons, of 2017. - 3.
 Firmly demand that nuclear weapons not be used again, under any circumstances by any actor, which can only be assured by the prohibition and the subsequent transparent, verifiable and irreversible elimination of all nuclear weapons. - 4.
-Reiterate the call upon all States, in particular nuclear-weapon States, to eliminate the role of nuclear weapons in their security and defence doctrines and policies and to comply fully with their legal obligations and unequivocal commitments to accomplish the total elimination of nuclear weapons without further delay. - 5.
-Call upon non-nuclear weapon States that are covered by extended nuclear deterrence policies by means of military alliances to eliminate the role of nuclear weapons from their security and defense policies. - 6.
-Urge that nuclear-weapon States cease the qualitative improvement of nuclear weapons arsenals, the development of new types of these weapons, and of new scenarios and procedures for the development and employment of new types of such weapons, what is inconsistent with the obligation to adopt effective measures towards nuclear disarmament. - 7.
-Recall the mutually reinforcing relationship of nuclear disarmament and nonproliferation treaties. - 8.
-Recall their participation in the adoption of the Treaty on the Prohibition of Nuclear Weapons, which currently has 84 Signatories and 45 States Party, and that prohibits the possession, development, production, acquisition, testing, stockpiling, transfer, use or threat of use of nuclear weapons or other nuclear explosive devices.
+Reiterate the call upon all States, in particular nuclear-weapon States, to eliminate the role of nuclear weapons in their security and defence doctrines and policies and to comply fully with their legal obligations and unequivocal commitments to accomplish the total elimination of nuclear weapons without further delay.